Product Care and Maintenance

 Make sure that rain does not collect in the bottom of the heater.

-- Protect your Chimenea from rain and cold weather by using a protective cover, or moving it into a shed, garage or under cover when not in use.
-Never allow ice to form in the Chimenea / Fire Pit as this may cause cracking.
+- Protect your Chiminea from rain and cold weather by using a protective cover, or moving it into a shed, garage or under cover when not in use.
+Never allow ice to form in the Chiminea / Fire Pit as this may cause cracking.

-- If your Chimenea comes with a lid, please ensure it is removed before lighting, and left off during use.
+- If your Chiminea comes with a lid, please ensure it is removed before lighting, and left off during use.

-- Ensure the Chimenea / Fire Pit is dry before use.
+- Ensure the Chiminea / Fire Pit is dry before use.

-- Always inspect the Chimenea / Fire Pit for fatigue and damage prior to each use.
+- Always inspect the Chiminea / Fire Pit for fatigue and damage prior to each use.
 Replace as and when necessary.

 - Please note: Due to the traditional handmade process, this item will have individual characteristics in the form of distinguishing marks and colouring and have slight variations in size and weight.
 The surface will age and discolour naturally from first use.
 This is normal and is to be expected.